Paul-Mrsch/2PHPD-Proj/README.md

 ## To do :

-Create a workflow to automate the actions at the very first pull "composer install"
+Create a workflow to automate the actions at the very first pull "composer install" and opening .env